 3) Who do we share your personal information with?

 We will need to share your personal information internally and may require to share it with some external parties from time to time.
 Some of these third parties and associates will be located outside the European Economic Area (“EEA”).
+Your information will only be shared if it is necessary or required (for example with SmartRecruiters).

 Our talent acquisition process will involve: